cloudeight/style-guidelines/html-and-templates/README.md

 ## Templates
 There are many template engines available, each having their own pro's and con's depending on your preferences.
-However, here at [cloudeight](https://github.com/cloudeight) we predominantly use [Twig](https://twig.symfony.com/) ([Symfony](https://symfony.com/)) in our own in house PHP MVC framework as well as [Timber](https://www.upstatement.com/timber/) for our WordPress projects.
+I predominantly use [Twig](https://twig.symfony.com/) ([Symfony](https://symfony.com/)) with my own in house PHP MVC framework as well as [Timber](https://www.upstatement.com/timber/) for my WordPress projects.
 However, the main principles should apply to most other template engines such as the [Blade](https://laravel.com/docs/blade) or [Smarty](https://www.smarty.net/).

 ### Variables
 Variables allow us to output data from a controller in an MVC architecture or set variables within the template itself.